RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 I have nothing on this.
 It was marketed, but it either doesn't work for me or I don't understand it.

-The layouts function was constantly buggy for me when trying to use multiple displays, and using multiple displays on macOS with Waveform 10 was simple as-is.
+The layouts function was constantly buggy for me when trying to use multiple displays, some windows were recalled correctly and some were not.
+Changing my display layout made it go nuts (and I go between 1-4 displays all day long).

+Using multiple displays on macOS with Waveform 10 was simple as-is.

 # MIDI Tools